Dungeons & Dragons: Honor Among Thieves: Plot

 Prior to being imprisoned for grand larceny, bard Edgin "Ed" Darvis served in the Harpers, an order of peacekeepers, until his wife was killed by disciples of a Red Wizard he arrested.
-Accompanied by barbarian Holga Kilgore, Edgin attempted to make a new life for himself and his daughter Kira by turning to theft, teaming with amateur sorcerer Simon Aumar, rogue con artist Forge Fitzwilliam, and Forge's mysterious acquaintance Sofina.
-While raiding a Harper stronghold, Edgin attempted to steal a "Tablet of Reawakening" to resurrect his wife, but he and Holga were captured, though their accomplices escaped.
+Accompanied by barbarian Holga Kilgore, Ed attempted to make a new life for himself and his daughter Kira by turning to theft, teaming with amateur sorcerer Simon Aumar, rogue con artist Forge Fitzwilliam, and Forge's mysterious acquaintance Sofina.
+While raiding a Harper stronghold, Ed attempted to steal a "Tablet of Reawakening" to resurrect his wife, but he and Holga were captured, though their accomplices escaped.

-After two years' imprisonment in frozen Revel's End, Edgin and Holga escape to Neverwinter and learn Forge has become Lord there after its prior Lord was mysteriously incapacitated.
-He has been taking care of Kira, convincing her that Edgin's greed led to his arrest.
-It is revealed that Sofina is a Red Wizard and together they orchestrated Edgin and Holga's capture.
+After two years' imprisonment in frozen Revel's End, Ed and Holga escape to Neverwinter and learn Forge has become Lord there after its prior Lord was mysteriously incapacitated.
+He has been taking care of Kira, convincing her that Ed's greed led to his arrest.
+It is revealed that Sofina is a Red Wizard and together they orchestrated Ed and Holga's capture.

-Sofina orders Edgin and Holga's execution, but they escape and decide to rob Forge's vault and bring Kira home during the upcoming High Sun Games, needing the tablet to prove their innocence to Kira and resurrect Edgin's wife.
-Edgin and Holga track down Simon to help.
+Sofina orders Ed and Holga's execution, but they escape and decide to rob Forge's vault and bring Kira home during the upcoming High Sun Games, needing the tablet to prove their innocence to Kira and resurrect Ed's wife.
+Ed and Holga track down Simon to help.
 With his help, the group also recruits Doric, a druid whose forest community is fighting forced logging ordered by Forge.

 After shapeshifting into a fly, Doric infiltrates Forge's castle and finds the vault has magical defenses from Mordenkainen, which Simon cannot disable.
-He believes the magic relic, "The Helm of Disjunction," could help, and the group travels to a graveyard to ask Holga's ancestors where to find it.
+He believes a magic relic, "The Helm of Disjunction," could help, and the group travels to a graveyard to ask Holga's ancestors where to find it.
 Simon resurrects the dead with a talisman long enough for them to answer the group's questions.
-The corpses reveal they gave the Helm to Xenk Yandar, a paladin who fled Thay, his country, when Red Wizard Szass Tam turned Thayans into an undead army.
+The corpses reveal they gave the Helm to Xenk Yendar, a paladin who fled Thay, his country, when Red Wizard Szass Tam turned Thayans into an undead army.